bmann/bmcgarden/_notes/Startup Advising.md

 It is available in the [Full Stack Github repo](https://github.com/FullStackFoundry/common-seed-termsheets/blob/master/bc-advisory-agreement.md).

-TODO: talk to [[Ascent Foundry]] about getting an updated template made available.
+TODO: talk to [[Ascent]] about getting an updated template made available.